EnvelopSound/Earshot/README.md

 Earshot is designed to be easily deployed to a cloud-based hosting solution, such as AWS ECS, DigitalOcean, etc.

 Earshot is GPL licensed, as it uses ffmpeg binaries compiled with GPL codecs including libx264.
+However, if you are interested in a commercial license for Earshot, please contact us at envelop@envelop.us.

 ## Features ##